HelenHelene/eportfolio/SEPM/SEPM_Unit07_Activity.md

 You should use at least three academic papers to support your response and write a minimum of 300 words as your response.

 ## Answer
-As a Project Manager, managing the emotional reactions of a customer is crucial for ensuring a positive user experience.
-According to the Components of User Experience (CUE) model by Van der Linden et al. (2019), emotional reactions are influenced by both perceived instrumental qualities (such as usefulness and ease of use) and perceived non-instrumental qualities (including aesthetic, symbolic, and motivational aspects).
+Managing the emotional reactions of a customer is crucial for ensuring a positive user experience.
+According to the CUE model by Van der Linden et al. (2019), emotional reactions are influenced by both perceived instrumental qualities (such as usefulness and ease of use) and perceived non-instrumental qualities (including aesthetic, symbolic, and motivational aspects).
 Here are strategies to manage these reactions, supported by academic literature:

 ### 1. Enhance Perceived Usefulness and Ease of Use:<br>
 The Technology Acceptance Model (TAM) highlights perceived usefulness and ease of use as key factors influencing user acceptance (Davis, 1989).
 By ensuring the product is genuinely useful and easy to navigate, users are more likely to have positive emotional reactions.
 Regular usability testing and user feedback can help identify areas for improvement.